 “Black radio evolved into podcasting.
 The audience moved to a better format.
 Nothing was lost — it just changed shape.”

 Three data points destroy this argument.
-First: Black radio reached 30 million listeners daily through a single, shared medium.
-Podcasting fragments that audience into thousands of individual shows, each consumed in isolation — making the kind of coordinated community action that produced the Montgomery Bus Boycott or the Jena Six march mathematically impossible (Nielsen Audio, 1990s).
-Second: Radio was local.
+First — Black radio reached 30 million listeners daily through a single, shared medium.
+Podcasting fragments that audience into thousands of individual shows, each consumed in isolation.
+The kind of coordinated community action that produced the Montgomery Bus Boycott or the Jena Six march becomes mathematically impossible (Nielsen Audio, 1990s).
+Second — Radio was local.
 It told you about your school board, your zoning change, your alderman.
 Podcasting is national.
 It cannot tell you about the streetlight on your corner.
-Third: Radio was free and required zero digital literacy.
+Third — Radio was free and required zero digital literacy.
 It reached the grandmother in the kitchen, the janitor in the car, the barber in the shop.
 Podcasting requires a smartphone, an app, and the ability to navigate algorithmic recommendation systems.
-The most politically vulnerable members of the community — the elderly, the poor, the digitally illiterate — were left behind entirely.
+The most politically vulnerable members of the community — the elderly, the poor, and the digitally disconnected — were left behind entirely.

 The Streaming Silence